IBM-Bluemix-Docs/java/microprofile-logging.md

 ## Kibana dashboards for Liberty
 {: #liberty-kibana}

-Along with the new JSON logging feature, Liberty provides pre-built Kibana dashboards [that you can download from GitHub](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_icp_json_logging.html){: external}.
-Follow the instructions at the link to install them.
+Along with the new JSON logging feature, Liberty provides pre-built Kibana dashboards that you can download from GitHub.
+To install them, follow the instructions in [Analyzing logs with Elastic Stack](https://www.ibm.com/docs/en/was-liberty/core?topic=environment-analyzing-logs-elastic-stack){: external}.
 Two new dashboards are now available:

 ![Kibana dashboards](images/microprofile-logging-image4.png "Kibana dashboards"){: caption="Figure 1.
 Kibana dashboards" caption-side="bottom"}